Mean uniformly stable function and its application to almost sure stability analysis of randomly switched time-varying systems: Conclusion

 \section{Conclusion}

-In this paper, we investigate the stability analysis problem of randomly switched time-varying systems.
-To get stability criteria, we introduce iMLFs to get stability estimate of each subsystem.
-Furthermore, novel mean uniformly stable functions are presented, which relax the requirement for uniform stability estimates of individual systems.
-By utilizing the ergodicity of randomly switching signals, we derive sufficient conditions for almost sure GUAS and GES for the whole system, even without the promise for each subsystem to be stable.
-We provide numerical examples to illustrate the effectiveness and advantages of our approach.
+In this paper, we apply the iMLF method to analyze the stability of randomly switched time-varying systems.
+To achieve this, we present a novel MUSF condition for iMLFs.
+In establishing sufficient conditions for almost sure stability, we observe that, the mean boundedness of each subsystem over its sojourn time interval supports the almost stability of the entire system.
+This observation allow us to relax the stability criterion's requirements for individual subsystems, even allowing the existence of unstable subsystems.
+Additionally, we provide numerical examples to demonstrate the effectiveness and advantages of our approach.

+MUSF is an integral inequality-based condition, which inherently introduces conservatism in the stability criteria.
+As noted in \cite{Liu2024nonconservative} and \cite{Wen2024stability}, less conservative criteria can even analyze the stability of random switching systems with all unstable subsystems.
+However, our results still require long enough sojourn time of stable subsystems to counterbalance the effects of unstable subsystems, and thus is conservative.
+In future work, we aim to reduce this conservatism and extend the stability analysis to random switching time-varying systems with all unstable subsystems.